edson-martins/edson-martins/README.md

 Of course, I am not a fan of an only particular tech stack, but focus on Back-end and Distributed Systems, and sometimes doing different things using Golang, ReactJS, and anything old or new on technology...</p>

-<h3 align="center"> 👉 Why frog as my picture?
-Well.
-This is a long story from when I started my career.
+<h3 align="center"> 👉 Why frog is my photo? well this is a long story from when I started my career.
 I got a nickname in my first job and they called me Kururu (a frog 😃).</h3>